Public engagement: Good practice

 Taking participatory democracy as an ideal for public engagement has significant consequences for how we apply the concept to issues with a scientific or technical element.
-Instead of merely receiving inputs from various interested parties, a participatory model of consultation forces decision-makers to recognise the democratic accountability of their actions not merely every few years at elections, but in a more systematic, direct sense to citizens.
+Instead of merely receiving inputs from various interested parties, a participatory model of consultation forces decision-makers to recognize the democratic accountability of their actions not merely every few years at elections, but in a more systematic, direct sense to citizens.

-A common misconception is that there is a particular methodology that can be devised to facilitate all public engagement.
-Effective participation, by contrast, is conducted on the assumption that each different situation will require a different design, using a new combination of tools as part of an evolving cycle of action and reflection by the institution involved.

 Each "experiment" in participatory democracy contains a unique mix of people and institutions.
 Each method must therefore select elements from a range of different approaches.
 Participation is also overtly "political" in that it is about humans, power and knowledge – all of which are inherently complex and which together make for a potent mix that requires sensitivity and careful planning.
 So while participatory processes can be replicated in the same way as scientific protocols, their human ingredients can differ so much that a concentration on replicating what happened elsewhere often hinders the practical application of a technique.
 Each consultation event needs to proceed from an understanding of its political, scientific, institutional and practical constraints.

 The effectiveness of public engagement methods can be assessed by their fairness and efficiency in achieving its purpose.
 Fairness addresses whether the public perceives their information was collected by sponsors in a way that equally represents the affected population.
 Although, scholars suggest that assessing fairness of public engagement is a complexity in itself.
 Efficiency "refers to maximizing the relevant information (knowledge and/or opinions) from the maximum number of relevant sources and transferring this efficiently to the appropriate receivers."
 Much of the effectiveness of public engagement methods rely on how these methods are conducted and if they are at the will of interfering biases or confounding variables.

-So instead of recommending a perfect method of public engagement, working principles for such processes based on those used by PEALS at Newcastle University are listed below.